 An arrest, by itself, doesn’t begin formal criminal proceedings.
 Rather, the filing of a document in court is required.
 In most instances in state court, the document is a “complaint.”

-Prosecutors in state court often have the option of filing felony charges through an indictment rather than a complaint, which requires a preliminary hearing in front of a judge before an “information” can issue.
+Prosecutors in state court often have the option of filing felony charges through an indictment rather than a complaint or information.

 Law enforcement can't hold a suspect indefinitely without the filing of charges.